freeman03-del/freeman03-del/README.md

 # Hello 👋

-My name is Gideon Kemboi.
+My name is Beckham rono.

 I am interested in digital media, creative technology, and multimedia tools.
 I enjoy exploring how audio editing, video production, and screen recording tools can be used to create and improve digital content.